1903 Configuration Management Policy

 CM-5 Access Restrictions for Change

-1. Physical and logical access restrictions are defined, documented, approved by management, and enforced with changes to the information system.
+Define, document, approve, and enforce physical and logical access restrictions are associated with changes to the system.

 CM-6 Configuration Settings

-3. Deviations from established configuration settings for information systems that receive, process, store, or transmit FTI, are identified, documented, and must be approved by management prior to implementation.
+3. Identify, document, and approve any deviations from established configuration settings for information systems that receive, process, store, or transmit CUI based on explicit operational requirements; and

-4. Control changes to the configuration settings are implemented in accordance with agency established policies and procedures.
+4. Monitor and control changes to the configuration settings in accordance with organizational policies and procedures.

 CM-7 Least Functionality